 Besides the new interfaces for threads and atomic operations that I already mentioned earlier, others of the new features that come with C11 are in reality already present in many compilers.
 Only that not all of them might agree upon the syntax, and especially not with the new syntax of C11.
 So actually emulating some these features is already possible and I implemented some of them in P99 on the base of what gcc provides: these are

-static_assert(or_Static_assert) to make compile time assertions (a misnomer, again!)alignof(or_Alignof) to get the alignment constraint for a typealignas(of_Alignas) to constraint the alignment of objects orstructmembers.
+• alignas (of _Alignas) to constraint the alignment of objects or struct members.
 Only the variant that receives a constant expression is directly supported.
-The variant with a type argument can be obtained simply byalignas(alignof(T)).noreturn(or_Noreturn) to specify that a function is not expected to return to the callerthread_local(or_Thread_local) for thread local storage_Genericfor type generic expression.
+The variant with a type argument can be obtained simply by alignas(alignof(T)).

 The most interesting among them is probably the latter feature, type generic expressions.